COS301-SE-2023/Avalanche/Docs/SRS-v1.md

 #### Conclusion
 Our system architecture successfully addresses the client's defined quality attributes of security, extensibility, usability and transparency, and interoperability.
 The thoughtful application of a microservices architecture, coupled with specific security measures, transparent data handling practices, and a user-centred frontend design, positions our system as a secure, adaptable, user-friendly, and integrable solution for domain name space analytics.

+### Service Contracts
+#### Technology Stack
+* Snowflake Data Warehouse:
+    * Procedures using Javascript
+* Frontend:
+    * NextJS
+    * Chart.js
+* Gateway:
+    * NestJS
+    * JWT
+    * Redis
+* User Management
+    * NestJS
+    * Redis
+    * PostgreSQL
+* Domain Watch:
+    * Java

+To achieve the requirements, the project team will leverage **Snowflake®'s data warehousing** technology and develop microservices using **Java/NestJS**.
+The team will also use **NestJS** as the primary API framework to provide a robust and scalable interface for the microservices.
+The team will also utlise **Redis** as a caching service to enhance user experience through faster load times.
+The team will user a **postgreSQL** database to manage users.

+For the frontend, the team will use **NextJS** to create an intuitive and user-friendly interface that enables clients to access and visualise statistical data.
+Graphical information will be displayed using **chart.js**.
+1. Frontend:
+    1. UI: Use NextJS for building the web-based user interface for the BIT.
+NextJS provides a component-based approach, which enables a modular and maintainable structure for the frontend.
+    2. Graphing Service: This service will use chart.js to generate graphs that can then be displayed by the Frontend UI.
+This allows for different graphing libraries to be plugged into the system with minimal effects
+    3. Reporting Service: Implement a reporting service that generates daily/weekly reports in PDF format containing graphical and tabular data, as well as analyses of the data.
+This will utlise the graphing service as well.
+2. API:  NestJS will be used as the main API gateway, while different microservices will be developed using Java, NestJS and other languages as needed.
+Each microservice will handle a specific set of functionalities, such as data analytics, authentication, and profile management.
+    1. API Gateway: The NestJS API gateway will handle the public-facing API, providing secure, token-based access to Avalanche data for clients.
+The API gateway will route API requests to the appropriate microservices for processing and data retrieval.
+This provides a single entry point for external clients to access the system's services.
+The API gateway handles request routing, composition, and protocol translation, simplifying the client's interaction with the system.
+    2. Authentication, Authorization and User Management: Implement an authentication and authorization system using JWT tokens to ensure secure access for different types of users (Third-Party Users, Registrar Users, Registry Users).
+This will also handle role-based access control for different functionalities within the system.
+    3. Data Processing and Analytics: Implement data wrangling and analytics microservices using suitable languages.
+These services will be responsible for transforming, cleaning, aggregating, and analysing the data stored in Snowflake®.
+They will provide insights and statistics for the frontend and API.

+3. Data Storage: Use Snowflake® data warehouse technology for storing the domain data and statistics.
+Snowflake® provides a scalable and performance-optimised solution for data storage and retrieval.

+### Project Management

+A biweekly summary report will be submitted to the industry mentor.
+This will include progress, obstacles and upcoming goals.
+The project will be managed using Githubs project board and any issues that need to be sent to the client will be done using Jira
+Weekly scrum meetings will take place.
+3 stand ups will take place each week
+We will have weekly meetings with our lecture mentor and with our industry mentor